 If your home has ceilings with so-called "popcorn" texture, you likely have considered having the texture removed.
-With their sharp peaks and valleys, this ceiling texture was not much appreciated even when introduced in the 1960s, and time has done nothing to make it any more beloved.
-There are many reasons for disliking these ceilings.
+With their sharp peaks and valleys, this ceiling texture was not much appreciated even when introduced in the 1960s, and time has done nothing to make the style any more beloved.
+There are many reasons to dislike these ceilings.

 Painting these ceilings is difficult and requires thick-nap roller covers and a lot of paint since the texture soaks up paint like a sponge.
 Also, textured ceilings catch and trap dust and are difficult to clean.
 They can make a room look smaller because the peaks create dark shadows.
-As if that wasn't enough, the texture material used in popcorn ceilings may contain asbestos, a mineral that is linked to asbestosis and mesothelioma.
-And if the ceilings were painted, there is a possibility that the paint contained lead additives.
+Further, it's possible that the texture material contains asbestos or that the paint covering the texture contains lead—both of which pose health risks.

 How you treat popcorn ceiling texture depends partly on whether you think the texture material contains asbestos.
-In fact, the first step in removal is to test for asbestos.
+From the 1950s to the early 1980s, ceiling texture frequently contained some amount of asbestos—1 to 10 percent was typical.
+The health risks of inhaled asbestos are now well known and include asbestosis, lung cancer, and mesothelioma.
+The first step in removal is to test for asbestos.
 One way to deal with the problem is to cover up the ceiling.
 Another way is to ignore it.
 As long as asbestos fibers are not released, they are safe.
 But many homeowners want the ceiling removed for decorative reasons or because they do not want asbestos in any form in their home.

 Two separate issues may affect older homes: asbestos contained within the textured product (the popcorn) and lead within the paint covering the textured product.